mvs-develop/dev.bitshares.works/docs/development/testnets/private_testnet-v2.rst

 |

-Creating Another Directory for the BitShares Private Testnet Project
+Creating Another Directory for the DNA Private Testnet Project
 ==========================================================================

 This section includes instructions for the following:

-* Creating another directory for BitShares Private Testnet Project
+* Creating another directory for DNA Private Testnet Project
-* Copying two application files into the BitShares Private Testnet Project directory
+* Copying two application files into the DNA Private Testnet Project directory
 * Creating a genesis directory for this Private Testnet
 * Copying a genesis file that completed in the previous section

 |

-1.Creating another directory for BitShares Private Testnet Project
+1.Creating another directory for DNA Private Testnet Project
 -------------------------------------------------------------------

   A. Make sure, your current directory is ``$HOME``